Quick quiz. Which of these do you agree with?

 If you work for a large firm, take time to understand the projects, clients and activities that other teams and departments are working on.
 This gives you the more strategic view of your firm.
 When you can see the bigger picture, you are in a better position to service your clients and cross-refer as appropriate.
 Clients enjoy working with people who are ‘switched on’ and know what else is happening in the organisation.
 In their eyes, it raises your status.
 And that’s got to be good for your career.

 Outside of your organisation, networking raises your profile among competitors and suppliers.
-Right now, that might seem important.
+Right now, that might seem unimportant.
 However when it comes to jobhunting, or if you are faced with redundancy, a good solid network stands you in very good stead.
 You are more likely to receive referrals in when you network regularly.

 Interesting career and work opportunities are more likely to come your way, simply because we all would much rather work with somebody who comes recommended.